-- 36.6.2 In crew layoffs of over (20) twenty persons, the Job Steward will be given a layoff list at least four (4) hours prior to termination. - 36.6.3 An employee shall not be dismissed, disciplined or suspended for other than just cause.
+- 36.6.3 Upon termination or layoff, the employee shall be provided with the Record of Employment and a cheque (or pay statement where direct deposit has been directed by the employee) within seventy-two (72) hours of the date of termination or layoff. - 36.6.4 In crew layoffs of over (20) twenty persons, the Job Steward will be given a layoff list at least four (4) hours prior to termination. - 36.6.5 An employee shall not be dismissed, disciplined, or suspended for other than just cause.